Corozal: The Early Years, 1795-1803

 The community was to present three "honest

-and pure" candidates, from whom the
+and pure" candidates, from

-Governor would appoint the one who received
+the one who received

 the largest number of votes.